soniah/blog/content/posts/2008-09-05-how-to-use-putty-with-ssh-keys-on-windows.md

       * put a good password on your key in the **Key Passphrase **field (and repeat in the **confirm** field)
       * click **Save Public Key**, save to putty folder; call the file firstname.lastname
       * click **Save Private Key**, save to putty folder; call the file firstname.lastname (.ppk extension will be added)
       * your Linux sysadmin will have asked you to provide them with **your public key**, and this is where problems come up.
-Putty uses a different key format than OpenSSH, so don&#8217;t send the public key file from the putty folder.
+Putty uses a different key format than OpenSSH, so don't send the public key file from the putty folder.
 Instead, paste into an email the field called **Public key for pasting into OpenSSH authorized_keys file **(very top of screen).
-If you&#8217;ve accidently sent the putty format file, you can re-run puttygen.exe, click the **Load** button to load your existing private key, and then copy and paste the OpenSSH format into an email.
+If you've accidently sent the putty format file, you can re-run puttygen.exe, click the **Load** button to load your existing private key, and then copy and paste the OpenSSH format into an email.

 [<img class="alignnone size-full wp-image-155" title="putty_openssh" src="http://blog.snowfrog.net/wp-content/uploads/2008/09/putty_openssh.png" alt="" width="480" height="467" />][4]